magenta/magenta/magenta/interfaces/midi/README.md

 controller (e.g., "VMPK Output") and synthesizer (e.g., "FluidSynth virtual port").

-To use the midi interface, you must supply a pre-trained model bundle.
+To use the midi interface, you must supply a trained model bundle.
 You can either download one of ours or create your own from a training checkpoint.

 To use a pre-trained bundle, first download the bundle .mag file.
 There are